 TRANSFORMATION TO ROBOT MODE

 Firstly, you'll have to open out the wings, and you might want to remove the launchers to prevent them falling off during the transformation.
 Fold the doors down, swing the front out to either side, swing the robot legs down and extend them.
 Fold the rear half of the car down onto his back, slide up his shoulderpads.
 Fold down his groinplate and swing his arms down.
-Lastly fold out his feet and heelspurs and place the launchers into his hands.
+Lastly fold out his feet and heelspurs and attach Minicons or missile launchers as desired.

 Height: 14cm Width: 14cm

 As I said, the car mode - well most of it - forms a cape.
-Blurr is what some call a "shellformer", which is why the lighter blue car gives way to a darker blue robot.
+Blurr is what some call a "shellformer", which is why the silver car becomes a blue robot.
 I should point out that the forearms and shoulderpads are actually the front 1/3 of the car, so he's not entirely shellformer.
 The cape is fairly bulky, but the heelspurs do their job and prevent Blurr from being backheavy.
-The robot mode easily is more reminiscent of G1 than the car mode, and since the G1 homage is the point of this toy, this is the better mode.

 Blurr's poseability is, thankfully, better than G1 standards.
 His head rotates, the arms lift out to the sides and the elbows are double hinged.
 The hips are a combination of rather tight ball joints and swivels that allow the legs to spread.
 His knees and feet lack articulation, making Blurr relatively unposeable for an Armada toy (although there are worse Armada toys).